Breast cancer survivors

 Special populations: women newly diagnosed with breast cancer

-Vitamin D is most known for its role in maintaining bone health.
-Recent research looked at its role in many other biological processes and diseases, including breast cancer.
+Vitamin D is most known for its role in maintaining bone health but vitamin D has additional roles in keeping us healthy.
 In this study, researchers found that breast cancer patients who had the highest amounts of vitamin D in their blood (slightly over the recommended levels) had better health outcomes, including overall survival, than women with lower amounts of vitamin D. This finding adds to the growing evidence for the role of vitamin D in cancer, but it does not change how breast cancer is prevented or treated.
 (1/10/17)

 Whether women’s vitamin D blood levels at the time of diagnosis are related to their health outcomes.